impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 This hook creates a variable named "hellos" and sets it equal to "hello\tugly world\nagain".
 This represents the words "hello", "ugly", "world", and "again", separated by (respectively) a tab character, a space character, and a newline character.
 The hook then `echo`s an assignment to a variable called `HELLO`.
 This assignment statement sets `HELLO` equal to the above string, however it first splits that string based on whatever the current value of the IFS is, and then prefix each newly-split word with the ":" character before printing it.

-[Remember](https://web.archive.org/web/20220814065502/https://unix.stackexchange.com/questions/184863/what-is-the-meaning-of-ifs-n-in-bash-scripting), IFS stands for "internal field separator" and determines which character(s) the shell will use to perform word splitting.
+[Remember](https://web.archive.org/web/20220814065502/https://unix.stackexchange.com/questions/184863/what-is-the-meaning-of-ifs-n-in-bash-scripting){:target="_blank" rel="noopener"}, IFS stands for "internal field separator" and determines which character(s) the shell will use to perform word splitting.

 We then run the "rehash" command, ensuring that we set `IFS` equal to the 3 characters we intend to split on (again, the tab char, the space char, and the newline char).
 Lastly, we assert that the command ran successfully and that the word-splitting had the intended effect of replacing the single string "hello\tugly world\nagain" with the array of words (hello ugly world again), and prefixing each string in this array with a ":", before joining these words together and printing out a statement which assigns the variable `HELLO` to this newly-joined string.